x676f64/secureum-mind_map/README.md

 Information I would like to add (my wish list):

-- [ ] Links to the relevant topic on youtube at that specific point in the video. -- This is now complete in all sections except for Ethereum 101
+- [X] Links to the relevant topic on youtube at that specific point in the video. -- This is now complete in all sections except for Ethereum 101
 - [ ] "Speech to text" of what is said for each topic by Rajeev in the videos
 - [ ] Solidity example where applicable
 - [ ] Add dapptool examples for relevant topics
+- [ ] Add Forge examples for relevant topics

 ---